-Registered Nurse students in the bridge (M.S.N./M.E.O.) program are required to take at least 16 hours of the generalist nursing component and all 39 hours of the specialist nursing component in residence.
+Registered Nurse students in the Bridge program are required to take at least 16 hours of the generalist nursing component and all 39 hours of the specialist nursing component in residence.
 They may, however, earn credit by examination for up to 30 hours of the generalist nursing component.
-Credit by examination may be obtained for the following generalist nursing courses: 203, 204, 220, 230, 231, ,236, 237, 240, 250, and 270.
-In addition, students may satisfy the prerequisite in human anatomy and human physiology by obtaining credit by examination for 160 ab.
+Credit by examination may be obtained for the following generalist nursing courses: 203, 204, 220, 230, 231, 237, 240, 250, and 270.

-Credit by Examination tests vary according to the course being challenged.
-The 2- or 3-credit-hour didactic courses (203, 204, 231, 236, 237, and 270) involve successful completion of objective tests and, in some courses, submission of a required paper.
-The 4-credit-hour clinical courses (220, 230, 240, and 250) involve objective testing and demonstration of clinical competency in the content area.
-Tests are either midterm or final course examinations or standardized tests such as N.L.N.
+Tests for credit by examination vary according to the course being challenged.
+The 2- or 3-credit-hour didactic courses (204, 231, 237, and 270) involve successful completion of objective tests and, in some courses, submission of a required paper.
+The 2-credit-hour Health Assessment course (203) and the 4-credit-hour clinical courses (220, 230, 240, and 250) involve objective testing and demonstration of clinical competency in the content area.
+Tests are either midterm or final course examinations or standardized tests such as NLN.

-Study packets that include a course syllabus and bibliography are available to students accepted in the bridge (M.S.N./M.E.O.) program.
+Study packets that include a course syllabus and bibliography are available to students accepted in the Bridge program.
 Packets may be obtained from the faculty member coordinating the credit by examination for that particular course.
-Full tuition is charged for credit hours earned by examination
+Full tuition is charged for credit hours earned by examination.

-Students who make a D or F grade in an attempt to earn credit by examination must take the course.
+Students who make a D or an F grade in an attempt to earn credit by examination must take the course.
 When the course is successfully completed, the D or F grade will be designated an RC (repeat course) and will not count in hours earned or in the grade point average.
-Schedules for the credit by examination tests are posted one semester in advance.
-Students preregister for the courses they intend to take the following semester.